BLUE

 Share This Lab:

-Blue: 7 year-old black Labrador, 65 Pounds, Spay is scheduled in late August
+Blue: 7 year-old black Labrador, 65 Pounds, Spayed

 Background: Blue's family made a decision to rehome her as they didn’t have time for her.
 The adult daughter, who was Blue's main caretaker, moved out of the home this last year.
 Blue was primarily an outside dog and was not getting the attention she deserved.